HTTPArchive/almanac.httparchive.org/src/content/en/2021/css.md

 featured_stat_1: 71%
 featured_stat_label_1: The percentage of pages using Flexbox for some form of layout
 featured_stat_2: 3
-featured_stat_label_2: The average number of images loaded via CSS
+featured_stat_label_2: The median number of images loaded via CSS
-featured_stat_3: 28.6%
+featured_stat_3: 29%
 featured_stat_label_3: The percentage of pages using custom properties.
 ---